Dina Belenkaya: 2015–present: Woman Grandmaster title, remaining IM norms

 Early in 2018, Belenkaya defeated Luke McShane, an English Grandmaster, at the Bunratty Masters, a six-round unrated Swiss tournament in Ireland.
 With a rating of 2643 at the time, McShane is the highest-rated player she has defeated.
 Belenkaya's best tournament performances in 2018 included winning the St. Petersburg Women's Championship for the second time and gaining 42 rating points in the Serbian Women's League.
 She reached a peak rating of 2364 early the following year in February 2019.
 One of her best results in 2019 was at the European Individual Women's Chess Championship in Antalya, where she scored 7/11 to finish in 22nd place and earn the 14th and final qualification spot for the inaugural Women's World Cup.
 She defeated three International Masters during the event, namely Nataliya Buksa, Evgenija Ovod, and Sophie Milliet, the last two of which in the final two rounds.

 Belenkaya won the St. Petersburg Women's Championship for a third and a fourth time in 2020 and 2021 to give her the sixth most tournament wins among women in the city's history.
 At the inaugural Women's World Cup in 2021, Belenkaya was the 66th seed out of 103 competitors.
 She was eliminated in the first round by 63rd seed Teodora Injac, losing both classical games.
 Belenkaya changed her federation to Israel in March 2022.

-In December 2022, Belenkaya competed against Andrea Botez in the Mogul Chessboxing Championship; hosted by Ludwig Ahgren.
-The fight consisted of 7 rounds alternating of chess and boxing, until a player/fighter got a TKO or was checkmated.
-As Belenkaya could checkmate in one move, Botez was successful in stalling to run down time for a final round of boxing to get a TKO.
-During the final round of boxing, Belenkaya seemed to escape a TKO and go back to chess.
-With only 6 seconds remaining, Botez resigned instead of allowing checkmate and Belenkaya was announced the winner.
-The win became controversial, as viewers noticed that Botez had actually received a TKO that was not noticed by officials, and the referee for the match was criticised for the way the TKO was managed.
-The organizer's Twitter account "Mogul Moves" announced an updated result after a review of the fight "...[Botez] should have been awarded a TKO after the referee initiated the fourth standing count of the fight".
-The update resulted in both Belenkaya and Botez being winners.
-Botez's sister criticised the ref immediately after the match, while Botez criticised the ref on her Twitch stream and recalled that the ref apologised to her for the TKO mistake.
-Belenkaya suggested a rematch in Russia to follow the Rocky saga; referencing Rocky IV.
-After criticism due to the Russian invasion of the Ukraine, she clarified, "I choose Russia to follow the rules of the Rocky saga, not as a political move/view of any sort."